 First things first, congratulations!
-Pregnancy is an incredible journey with many significant changes in your life and your body, but one thing you might be starting to realise during the first trimester is that you may have developed unusual sleeping habits.
+Pregnancy is an incredible journey with many significant changes in your life and your body, but one thing you might be starting to realise during the first trimester is that you may have developed unusual sleeping habits or might not have been getting enough sleep.

-Don’t worry too much about this, as it’s a common issue for pregnant women.
+But don’t worry too much about this, as as sleep deprivation is a common issue for pregnant women.

-The hormonal changes during pregnancy can easily affect the quality of your sleep.
 In this article, we’ll take a look at the different causes of sleep disturbance and how you can try to get a good night’s sleep during your pregnancy.
-Chances are this will be the last chance for quality sleep before the baby arrives!

 There are two main reasons why pregnant women always find themselves needing to go to the toilet or waking up in the middle of the night running to the bathroom.